-Unlike with traditional mobile or desktop apps, users interact with apps for the Google Assistant through a conversation or natural-sounding back and forth exchanges, and not traditional, computer-centric paradigms.
+Unlike with traditional mobile or desktop apps, users interact with apps for the Assistant through a conversation, natural-sounding back and forth exchanges, and not traditional, computer-centric paradigms.

-When you build an app for the Google Assistant, you design your conversations for a variety of surfaces, such as a voice-centric conversation for Google Home or a visual conversation on an Android phone.
+When you build an app for the Assistant, you design your conversations for a variety of surfaces, such as a voice-centric conversation for voice-activated speakers or a visual conversation on an Android phone.
 This lets users get things done quickly the way they want, either with voice or display affordances.

 How Actions on Google works with the Assistant

 When users request an action to be fulfilled: